Tom-Hudson/test-nino/deno_dist/README.md

 Next, let's consider the restrictions on the final letter, which is the suffix:

-* The suffix can only be A, B, C, or D, so there are 4 possible suffixs.
+* The suffix can only be A, B, C, or D, so there are 4 possible suffixes.

 Finally, let's consider the six numbers in the NINO: